 - Remove acidic foods from your pans immediately after cooking and wash promptly to prevent damage to the seasoning.

 - Do not store foods in cast iron as this can break down the seasoning.

 - Never fully submerge cast iron in water.

 - Never put cold water in a hot pan; this can cause the pan to crack or warp.

 - Do not wash cast iron in the dishwasher.

-Start by scrubbing out all of the stuck on food, just as you would with any other pan.
+To remove caked-on food, start by scrubbing out all of the stuck-on food, just as you would with any other pan.
 Then, once the pan is dry, evaluate the condition of the seasoning.
 Are there areas where the seasoning was removed?
 If so, you’ll need to re-season the pan before you can use it again.